dorabhai/hiring/README.md

     2. SECRET KEY:-
     3. BUCKET NAME:-
     4. AWS REGION:- ap-south-1
-**6. After completion of the above mentioned task please give access to the following to your private repository:-**
+6. **After completion of the above mentioned task please give access to the following to your private repository:-**
     1. dorabhai
     2. aroopkumargochhayat